-This article focuses on wearable computing and tracking devices that record the behaviors of employees.
+This article focuses on wearable computing and tracking devices that record employee behavior.
 They both monitor and measure the speed of task completion, as well as any changes in the way tasks are completed.
 The goal of these wearable monitoring devices is to provide feedback on employee behaviors and task performance that can be used to better design work, improve the efficiency of task flow, and hold employees accountable to certain productivity standards.

-The idea behind this research is not new, and was actually made very popular by Frederick Taylor’s time and motion studies a century ago.
+The idea behind tracking employees was actually made popular by Frederick Taylor’s time and motion studies a century ago.
 What is new is the technology now available for monitoring.
 In the modern era of technical sophistication, a human doesn’t have to observe employees’ actions.
 Instead, highly advanced wearable monitoring devices can easily scrutinize employee behavior and generate data for three kinds of analysis:

 (1) Measurement of people’s work movements to track the speed of work tasks.
 When these wearable monitoring devices are used for productivity reasons, employees are generally annoyed by the feelings of “surveillance;” however, when they are used for safety and/or fatigue monitoring, employees find them much easier to accept.